testing-nanchen/test-nanchenchen/README.md

 Total replies: <number>
 ```

-## Part 5: Printing posting and replying users
+## Part 5: Printing posting users
-Your next task is to print who posted each reply or post from the Slack channel.
+Your next task is to print who posted each post from the Slack channel.
 See the file for more details.
 The first part of the of part 4 should look like (It’s a long list, so I have clipped it!):

 ```